Diffusion and MCMC Algorithms#

 \[\nabla \log p_t(x_t | y) = \nabla \log p_t(x_t) + \nabla \log p_t \left(y \vert \frac{x_t}{s(t)} = x_0 + \sigma(t)\omega\right).\]

 The first term is the unconditional score function and can be approximated by using a denoiser as explained previously.
 The second term is the conditional score function, and can be approximated by the (noisy) data-fidelity term.
-We implement various data-fidelity terms in deepinv.sampling.NoisyDataFidelity.
+We implement the following data-fidelity terms, which inherit from the deepinv.sampling.NoisyDataFidelity base class.

 Table 13 Noisy data-fidelity terms#